 Vermont's RES establishes a required amount for Tier 3 compliance of 2% of a utility's annual retail sales in 2017, increasing by two-thirds of a percent each year and reaching 12% in 2032.
-In 2024, the target percentage is 6.67% and the MWh goal is 4,833 MWh.
+In 2024, the target percentage was 6.67% and the MWh goal was 4,833 MWh.
 Excess MWh's from Tier 3 will be applied in subsequent years through a banking provision.
-The PUC issued an order indicating WEC met its 2022 requirements and anticipates an affirmative order from the PUC that it met its 2023 Tier 3 requirements.
+The PUC issued an order indicating WEC met its 2023 requirements and anticipates an affirmative order from the PUC that it met its 2024 Tier 3 requirements.

-WEC's implementation program for 2024 is a continuation of incentives for existing measures with the addition of incentives for electric vehicle charging equipment.
+WEC's implementation program for 2024 is a continuation of incentives for existing measures.